-The problem with these types of intricate, hardware-heavy systems is that in addition to being complex to begin with, they can be inflexible, costly to maintain, and highly consumptive of power.
+The problem with these types of intricate, hardware-heavy systems is that in addition to being complex to begin with, they can be inflexible, costly to maintain and highly consumptive of power.
 Maintaining such environments can also be extremely labor intensive.

-The Advantage of Virtual Environments
+What is the Advantage of Virtual Environments?

 Service delivery infrastructure is an integral part of how you serve your customers.
 And by many indications, virtual environments have the capability to provide a superior alternative to traditional delivery infrastructure.
 NFV and SDN technology make it possible for you to manage your network functions on a general purpose x86 based IT infrastructure, rather than having to use a purpose-built ASIC hardware system.

-This provides for a simpler alternative to standard hardware architecture that’s more flexible, consumes less power, makes it easier to test new apps, is lower risk, and reduces time to market.
+This provides for a simpler alternative to standard hardware architecture that’s more flexible, consumes less power, makes it easier to test new apps, is lower risk and reduces time to market.

 There are many other potential benefits to implementing NFV as an alternative to standard architecture.
 These include:

 - Increased elasticity in terms of scaling up and scaling down your network